-But, despite enormous advances in computer vision research and GPU power (2 of 3 ingredients for an effective computer vision system), transformative technology seems to be arriving slowly and with plenty of serious challenges.
+But, despite enormous advances in computer vision research and GPU power, transformative technology seems to be arriving slowly and with plenty of serious challenges.

-Teams are spending too much time, money, and energy on obtaining annotated datasets that, despite the effort required, are still deeply flawed.
-We call these datasets Manual Data; datapoints are manually captured from the real world and real people and then, for the most part, manually annotated.
+Computer vision teams are spending too much time, money, and energy obtaining annotated datasets that, despite the effort required, are still deeply flawed.
+We call these datasets Manual Data; data points are manually captured from the real world and then, for the most part, manually annotated.
 Here are some of Manual Data’s main problems:

 High-level bias – over- or under-representation of key situations, items, or demographic groups – can limit the effectiveness of systems and is extremely hard to control when you are subject to resource and access limitations.
-Often you don’t know about these biases until you’ve trained your system.
+Often you don’t know about these biases until you’ve collected your data or trained your system.
 But, computer vision systems that lose accuracy in key population segments, environmental conditions, or situations can not be put into production.

-Because annotations have to be added after data collection, and the process is often done manually at scale, it is often inconsistent and lacks 100% ground truth.
+Because annotations have to be added after data collection, and the process is often done manually at scale, it is often inconsistent, slow, and lacks 100% ground truth.
 This is especially true for annotation of motion/video data, where annotations must be added frame-by-frame.
 There are certain data layers – for instance, detailed depth maps – that are impossible to add by hand.

 Datagen was founded to provide an alternative to the status quo.
 Let us explain.

-Datagen creates high-quality, human-focused Simulated Data to fuel smart computer vision learning algorithms and solve your data bottlenecks.
+Datagen creates high-quality, human-focused Simulated Data to fuel smart computer vision learning algorithms and unblock data bottlenecks.
 Our data is photorealistic, scalable, high-variance, unbiased, and has all kinds of superpowers.
 In other words, it’s a better, smarter alternative to Manual Data.
 When done well, Simulated Data can provide that third, missing ingredient to the computer vision puzzle and unleash the potential of this fast-growing field.